-Stephanie Foo is a writer, radio producer and a 2019-2020 Rosalynn Carter Fellow for Mental Health Journalism.
-This is a lightly edited version of the informal essay Stephanie submitted for her fellowship application, republished with her permission.
+Brittny Mejia is a reporter on the Los Angeles Times’ Metro desk and a 2019-2020 Rosalynn Carter Fellow for Mental Health Journalism.
+This is a lightly edited version of the informal essay Brittny submitted for her fellowship application, republished with her permission.
 Links have been added for context.
-Fellowship applications are open now until April…
+Fellowship applications…

 COVID-19 mental health resources for journalists and you

 ATLANTA — Carter Center mental health journalism fellows have been reporting on the mental health impact of COVID-19.
 You’ll find here their reporting, mental health resources for journalists covering the pandemic and for the general public impacted by the virus.
 We are continuing to update this list regularly.
 Have a…